drjputterman@gmail.com

 Dr. Jill PuttermanDr.
 Jill PuttermanDr.
 Jill Putterman

-While her training is rooted in Psychoanalytic Psychotherapy, Dr. Putterman integrates EMDR and advanced somatic approaches into her work with adults, children, and adolescents.
-She is a Certified Advanced Practitioner of Sensorimotor Psychotherapy®, an integrative, attachment-informed approach grounded in the understanding that the nervous system shapes emotion, behavior, and relationships.
-She has also completed advanced training in Cognitive Behavioral Therapy (CBT) for anxiety disorders, including OCD, as well as Dialectical Behavior Therapy (DBT), and Emotionally Focused Family Therapy (EFFT).
+While her training is rooted in psychoanalytic psychotherapy, Dr. Putterman integrates EMDR and advanced somatic and parts-based approaches into her clinical work.
+She has additional training in adapting EMDR for children and adolescents and is a Certified Advanced Practitioner of Sensorimotor Psychotherapy®, an attachment-informed approach grounded in the understanding that the nervous system shapes emotion, behavior, and relationships.
+Her work incorporates structural dissociation theory and a parts-based approach, drawing on the contributions of Janina Fisher and related models such as Internal Family Systems (IFS).
+She has also completed training in CBT for anxiety disorders, including OCD, as well as Dialectical Behavior Therapy (DBT) and Emotionally Focused Family Therapy (EFFT).

 Dr. Putterman earned her PhD in Clinical Psychology from New York University and completed her child and adolescent internship at Albert Einstein College of Medicine–Montefiore Medical Center.
 She earned her BA from the University of Michigan, where she completed an independent concentration in the Honors Program in Psychology of Film.
-She has also lectured and provided clinical supervision for over twenty years to psychiatric residents, psychology externs, interns, and fellows in the Department of Psychiatry at Lenox Hill Hospital.
-She currently collaborates with the Department of Psychology to teach embodied relational psychotherapy.

 Contact: